 And if you have any breathing problems whilst sleeping, it’s important to seek medical advice to rule out potential problems such as sleep apnea.

-If it starts suddenly as an adult having never had it before, you may want to talk to a doctor, especially if it persists for more than a few days.
+If it starts suddenly as an adult, you may want to talk to a doctor, especially if it persists for more than a few days.
 You can also find out if any medication you’re taking could be causing your nocturnal talking.

 And in some cases, it might help to talk to a therapist, especially if you feel the content is upsetting or related to anxiety or stress.